loganminhdang/singlecellvariantanalysis/README.md

 ## Tools Overview
 ### 1. analyze_junctions.py - **The Main Analysis Tool**

-This is a powerful, multi-purpose tool for junction discovery and quantification.
+This is a multi-purpose tool for junction discovery and quantification.
 It operates in two modes: discover and quantify.

 **Usage: discover mode**